A Check Shirt To Suit Any Man

 THE BUTTON-DOWN

 Although it is one of the most casual pieces you can own, a check shirt can be a little bit refined when it wants to be.
 A button-down collar usually has the effect of making a shirt more casual.
 But with a rugged check, it has the reverse effect.
-Obviously, lumberjacks and the cowboys wouldn’t approve, but we’re in no way attempting to step on their toes with this smartish tonal navy piece from Italian brand Isaia.
-Slip a navy blazer over the top, pull on some chinos, and you’re putting a rather sophisticated slant on a workwear classic.
+Obviously, lumberjacks and the cowboys wouldn’t approve, but we’re in no way attempting to step on their toes with this smartish tonal navy piece from Italian brand .
+Slip a over the top, pull on some , and you’re putting a rather sophisticated slant on a workwear classic.